oscarys/minipro-gui/README.md

 A modern PyQt6 frontend for the `minipro` command-line tool, providing an intuitive graphical interface for programming chips with the T48 device programmer.

+> **Important:** This is a GUI frontend for [minipro](https://gitlab.com/DavidGriffith/minipro), the open-source programmer software.
+You must have minipro installed for this GUI to work.
+Visit the [minipro GitLab repository](https://gitlab.com/DavidGriffith/minipro) for installation instructions.

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![PyQt6](https://img.shields.io/badge/PyQt6-6.0%2B-green)
 ![License](https://img.shields.io/badge/license-GPLv3-orange)